max-alletsee/limit_order_optimizer/README.md

-# Limit Order Optimizer :money_bag:
+# Limit Order Optimizer 💰

 This repository contains the code for a small app that helps to design limit orders for stocks and ETFs. :money_with_wings: